beamable/Beamable_Microservices_Examples/README.md

 This example project demonstrates small, functional code snippets of specific [Beamable](https://beamable.com/) features and services.
 It is *not* a complete, sample project game.

 **Included** are examples only for Beamable Microservices.
-However, the [Beamable SDK Examples/](https://github.com/beamable/Beamable_SDK_Examples/) is available separately with many examples of other Beamable features and services.
+However, the [Beamable SDK Examples](https://github.com/beamable/Beamable_SDK_Examples) repo is available separately with many examples of other Beamable features and services.

 **Project Configuration**
 * `Unity Target` - Standalone MAC/PC